 Support Your Horse’s Recovery

 To help support your horse’s recovery after a workout or competition, add Un-Lock to his daily feed.
 This advanced muscle formula helps your horse to maintain his top speed longer and helps to reduce cramping.
-It also reduces muscle fatigue, speeds recovery and helps to prevent tying up, so your older horse will be better able to cope with the physical demands of training and competing.
+It also reduces muscle fatigue, speeds recovery, so your older horse will be better able to cope with the physical demands of training and competing.

 Thanks to BRL Equine’s 90-Day Money-Back Guarantee, you can see how Un-Lock helps your older horse, risk-free.
 Try Un-Lock today.